-Brawl Ball is the newest game mode in Brawl Stars, which was released in the huge update on September 4th, coming up with two new brawlers, a rework to the trophy system, a new shop design, new brawler rarities and balance changes.
+Brawl Ball is a game mode in Brawl Stars, which was released in the huge update on September 4th 2019, coming up with two new brawlers, a rework to the trophy system, a new shop design, new brawler rarities and balance changes.

-In this article, we’ll discuss the basic gameplay of this Brawl Ball as well as the best strategies and brawlers to use.
+In this article, we’ll discuss the basic gameplay of this Brawl Ball as well as the best strategies and brawlers to use in this game mode.

 In order to win, you must kick or carry the ball into the enemy team’s goal twice.

-In overtime, all barriers and grass are instantly destroyed, so it is an open map.
-The next goal wins the game, and it lasts for 1 minute.
+In overtime, all barriers and grass are instantly destroyed, so it is a completely open map.
+The only goal during the overtime wins the game!
+Overtime lasts for 1 minute.

 Obtaining the Ball

-In order to get possession of the ball, you must walk directly over it – just going next to it won’t work.
+In order to obtain the ball, you must walk directly over it – just going next to it won’t work.

-Upon shooting, the ball will be kicked forward about Jessie’s ranged.
+Upon shooting, the ball will be kicked forward about Jessie’s attack range.
 Using your super with the ball makes it travel farther and faster.

 Passing the Ball

-Passing, like in all sports, is the most essential part of this game mode.
-You alone cannot advance and score because with the ball you cannot defend yourself.
+Passing, like in all sports, is the most essential part of the Brawl Ball game mode.
+You alone cannot advance and score because you cannot defend yourself while holding the ball.

 Here is the priority ranking for who should have the ball: